 If you need assistance, contact the IT Service Center.
-And should confidential or sensitive information resides on your computer or on your Google Drive and may have been compromised, please report this to ISG@brown.edu.
+And should confidential or sensitive information reside on your computer or on your Google Drive and may have been compromised, please report this to ISG@brown.edu.

 What to do if you become a victim of a scam or identity theft

 Unfortunately, there is no way for us to track down the scammer.
 These criminals use fake addresses and relay points around the globe, and usually shut down the servers and addresses in less than 24 hours, while moving on to a new one.
 Major investigations by the FBI on issues like this take years, and oftentimes have no results.
 There are some things you can do.
-You can start by following the same five steps in the previous section.
+You can start by following the same steps in the previous section.
 In addition to those, you should:

 - Review the Federal Trade Commission site (ftc.gov) for tips, to file a complaint, and/or log an identity theft concern.